meltcloud/terraform-provider-meltcloud/docs/resources/machine.md

 description: |-
   Machines https://meltcloud.io/docs/guides/machines/intro.html are bare-metal or virtualized computers designated as worker nodes for the Kubernetes Clusters provided by the meltcloud platform.
   This resource pre-registers https://meltcloud.io/docs/guides/machines/intro.html#pre-register Machines for a later boot.
-  ~> Be aware that changing the name will cause a new Revision that will be applied immediately, causing a reboot the Machine https://meltcloud.io/docs/guides/machines/intro.html#revisions.
+  ~> Be aware that changing the name will cause a new Revision that will be applied immediately, causing a reboot of the Machine https://meltcloud.io/docs/guides/machines/intro.html#revisions.
 ---

 # meltcloud_machine (Resource)